-Use long snap ring pliers to push the piston/bladder assembly into the lever body, and secure the snap ring in its groove.
+Use long snap ring pliers to push the piston/bladder/snap ring assembly into the lever body, and secure the snap ring in the groove of the lever body.

 You can also use a long 10 mm socket against the snap ring to push the assembly into the lever body.